-When the CPU goes into the Idle mode, the timer will stop incrementing unless the TSIDL (T1CON<13>) bit = 0.
-If TSIDL = 1, the timer module logic will resume the incrementing sequence upon termination of the CPU Idle mode.
+When the CPU goes into the Idle mode, the timer stops incrementing unless the TSIDL (T1CON<13>) bit = 0.
+If TSIDL = 1, the timer module logic resumes the incrementing sequence on termination of CPU Idle mode.

 16-bit Synchronous Counter Mode: In the 16-bit Synchronous Counter mode, the timer increments on the rising edge of the applied external clock signal which is synchronized with the internal phase clocks.
 The timer counts up to a match value preloaded in PR1, then resets to '0' and continues.